drgfragkos/gLuhn.py/README.md

 Examples:
-For example, if you give a valid PAN, the outpu will be:
+For example, if you give a valid PAN, the output will be:
 $ python gLuhn.py 1111222233334444
 [+] Valid PAN  True